brianadams2337/acme-shop-flo/.changeset/chatty-walls-glow.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Introduce new simplified header and footer design.
-This is now used by default for the checkout page.
+**\[Header & Footer\]** We're introducing a new simplified header and footer design, which will be now used by default for the checkout page.